json-event-sourcing/pincette-json-streams/README.md

 }
 ```

+## Plugins

+If you want to add custom MongoDB operators, aggregate pipeline stages or JSLT functions in Java, then you can put them in a plugin.
+This should be a Java 9 module, which implements the interface ```net.pincette.json.streams.plugin.Plugin```.
+Make sure that the modules your plugin depends on are in the same directory.

 ## Troubleshooting

 Creating declarative data pipelines like this can quickly become quite complex.
 So you need to be able to debug them.
 There are a few tools to help with this.